American Quarter Horse Association cancels convention

-“We’ve made the difficult decision to cancel this year’s convention, based on the latest reports concerning the coronavirus,” said Craig Huffhines, AQHA executive vice president.
+“We’ve made the difficult decision to cancel this year’s convention, based on the latest reports concerning the coronavirus,” said Craig Huffhines, AQHA executive vice president, in a news release that is on the association’s website.
 “We are deeply concerned for the health and safety of the convention’s registrants from around the world and AQHA staff who must travel to Las Vegas for the event.”

 With the cancellation of the convention, registrants will automatically receive a full refund for their registration fees.

-The South Point Hotel & Casino will also waive room cancellation fees.
-Please contact the South Point Hotel & Casino at 866-791-7626 to cancel your room reservations.
+The South Point Hotel and Casino will also waive room cancellation fees.
+Please contact the South Point Hotel and Casino at 866-791-7626 to cancel your room reservations.

-“We greatly appreciate the professionalism and courtesy that the South Point Hotel & Casino has shown AQHA and our convention registrants with handling this situation,” said Huffhines.
+“We greatly appreciate the professionalism and courtesy that the South Point Hotel and Casino has shown AQHA and our convention registrants with handling this situation,” Huffhines said.

 (0) comments